 A feature of Tangier are unquestionably the Riads or Riyads.
 These urban dwellings can be found all throughout Morocco.
 A both elegant and advantageous example of spontaneous architecture characterized by the joining of different living quarters surrounding an internal courtyard often laden with gorgeously curated gardens and fountains.
 Many have now been reconverted to residences where one can spend the night at reasonable prices.

-As for things to see, many guides state that one could visit Tangier for the sensations and ambiances alone as opposed to physical landmarks.
+As for places to visit in Tangier, many guides state that one could visit Tangier for the sensations and ambiances alone as opposed to physical landmarks.
 That being said, some monuments deserve a very honourable mention.

-The Kasbah was once the Sultan’s residence and overlooks the city from a breath-taking vantage point.
+The Kasbah was once the Sultan’s residence and overlooks the city from a breath-taking vantage point, that you can see when arriving by ferry from Spain to Morocco.
 The section of the Medina in the vicinity of this sprawling fortress is splendidly picturesque and more exclusive and low-key than toward the port.
 The most magnificent palaces and Riad’s of Tangier are located in this area, starting from the iconic “La Tangerina” to the more accessible but just as charming “Maison Blanche”, “Dar Sultan” and “Dar Nour”.

 The “Nord Pinus” represents the pinnacle of luxury residences with an unbeatable view of the bay below, though prices for accommodation can be hefty, it is always possible to reserve an exquisite lunch or dinner while taking in the enthralling panorama (a specialty is the Andalusian-influenced Pastilla, a delicious pigeon pie).